seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > *Viññāṇaṁ va hi, Ānanda, nāmarūpe patiṭthaṁ na labhissatha, api no kho āyatiṁ
 > jātijarāmaraṇaṁ dukkhasamudayasambhavo paññāyetha?*
 >
-> "If, *Ānanda*, consciousness were not to find a footing, or get established
+> "If, Ānanda, consciousness were not to find a footing, or get established
 > in, name-and-form, would there be an arising or origin of birth, decay, death
 > and suffering in the future?"
 >
-> "No indeed, Lord", says Venerable *Ānanda*.
+> "No indeed, Lord", says Venerable Ānanda.

 Now this fourth point is extremely important.
 What it implies is that, though the aforesaid is the normal state of affairs in *saṁsāra*, if for some reason or other consciousness does not get established on name-and-form, if at all such a contrivance were possible, there will not be any *saṁsāric* suffering again.
-And this position, too, Venerable *Ānanda* grants.
+And this position, too, Venerable Ānanda grants.

 So from this discussion, too, it is obvious that, simply because there is a reference to a mother's womb in it, we cannot conclude that ignorance and